RomainMsrd/UniDABench/README.md

 ```

 This command runs the DANCE method on the HAR dataset using a CNN backbone for 10 repetitions.
-The current hyperparameters have been selected through a thorough hyperparameter search using [**Weight & Biases**](https://wandb.ai/site/) framwork.
+The current hyperparameters have been selected through a thorough hyperparameter search using the [**Weight & Biases**](https://wandb.ai/site/) framework.

 To perform a hyperparameter sweep to identify the optimal hyperparameters, you can use: